inrupt/etl-tutorial/docs/Worksheet/Worksheet.md

 ```

 ...and just uncommenting this line (assuming you're running GraphDB locally,
-on its default port of `7200`, and you've created a new repository named
+on its default port of `7200`, and that you've created a new repository named
 `inrupt-etl-tutorial`):

 ```
-INRUPT_TRIPLESTORE_ENDPOINT_UPDATE=...
+INRUPT_TRIPLESTORE_ENDPOINT_UPDATE="http://localhost:7200/repositories/inrupt-etl-tutorial/statements"
 ```

 Now re-run the End-2-End load test from our project root: